NibiriTheMan/ion.lua/README.md

 depending on Whitelist.
 4. Whitelist - Can be any value.
 If it's specifically set to true, then the provided List will act as a whitelist, and otherwise will be a blacklist.
+5. Positrons - An array of functions that return a boolean.
+If any boolean is true, then the entry will be allowed in, regardless of the blacklist/whitelist.
+6. Electrons - Same as above, with the difference being that they exclude regardless of the blacklist/whitelist.
 ]]--
 ```
 Thus, an example ion being created looks like this: